 Fullstory’s reports and dashboards

-• Digital journey reports: Fullstory offers a wide range of reporting options, including funnels, retention, journeys, conversions, and user flows.
-It also provides heatmaps to visualize user engagement.
+• Digital journey reports: Fullstory provides a wide range of reporting options, such as funnels, retention, journeys, conversions, and user flows.
+It also includes heatmaps to help visualize user engagement and interaction patterns.

-• Table view: Fullstory also gives you a compact table view of analytics data, which makes it easier to scan and compare multiple values quickly.
+• Table view: The platform also gives you a compact table view of analytics data, which makes it easier to scan and compare multiple values quickly.

 Fullstory’s analytics dashboard with card-based view.